 A further experiment involves the pine caterpillar, an animal “sheeplike, not from foolishness, but from necessity […].
 They proceed in a single file, in a continuous row, each touching with its head the head of the one in front of it” (119).
 The lead animal puts down a silken thread for the others to follow, and this is their only guide: he established that they possess no vision, no hearing, nothing but this thread.
 The thread of the pine caterpillar is the minimum of its mental capacity.
 Fabre is interested in testing the limits of this behavior: how far will this following instinct go?
 To what ends will the caterpillar follow the leader?
 “What tricks can I play upon them?”, he asks.

 First he removed the lead caterpillar, but the procession rolls on with a newly promoted leader.
 Then he broke the silken cord, but this too fails to stop the train.
-When he removed an animal from the middle of the procession and cuts the silken cord, the procession simply split in two, but otherwise continued without disruption.
+When he removed an animal from the middle of the procession and cut the silken cord, the procession simply split in two, but otherwise continued without disruption.
 But then he tried to get the caterpillars to “describe a closed circuit” (127)—a nasty trick indeed.
 “Will they persist in following a road that never comes to an end?”
-This proved challenging for the experimenter, and we are privy to the mind of the scientist as he tried increasingly ingenious methods by which to effect unnatural experimental state among the caterpillars.
+This proved challenging for the experimenter, and we are privy to the mind of the scientist as he tried increasingly ingenious methods by which to effect unnatural experimental states.
 A closed circuit of caterpillars is the artful invention of behavioral psychology.

 The final tally?
 Eight days of walking through cold and heat and hunger and disorder: he calculated that within those eight days, allowing time for stopping, the animals walked for eighty-four hours, a total of 453 meters or more than a quarter mile.
 His conclusion: “The school most highly honored today”—that is, the school of evolutionary theory—“is very anxious to find the origin of reason in the dregs of the animal kingdom.
 Let me call attention to the Pine Procession” (141).